nguyenvukhang/kitty2/docs/shell-integration.rst

 screen to be opened in a pager.

 You can also add shortcut to scroll to the last jumped position.
-For example, define the following in :file:`kitty.conf`:
+For example, define the following in :file:`alatty.conf`:

 .. code:: conf